 But Firefox ( one of big ones ) don't set this attribute to "Lax" and set it to "none" that makes all POST and GET requests more Vulnerable to CSRF attack.

 demo.apache.dev you don't set any SameSite attribute for your cookies.

 develop.ampache.dev also you set SameSite attribute for all cookies to "Strict" that is good but for main session cookie that name "ampache" you didn't set any SameSite attribute.

-So in Firefox attacker can delete any message of any user With CSRF attack that users already allowed manually do it.
+So in Firefox attacker can rate any song without user's permission With CSRF attack that users already allowed manually do it.

 🕵️♂️ Proof of Concept